Mental Health Tips from an Unlikely Source: K-Pop Demon Hunters

 Theme: Inner work, Shame, Trust

-Scene: Celine had always taught Rumi (and the other girls) to hide who they really are.
-And Celine knows that Rumi’s nature isn’t black and white, she feared loving Rumi fully because of what she was, but she also feared that she wouldn’t be accepted if anyone knew, and promoted Rumi masking.
+Scene: Celine (Rumi’s mother’s friend who raised and trained the girls from Huntr/x) had always taught Rumi, Mira and Zoey to hide who they really are.
+Even instilling a mantra they were to repeat.
+She wanted them to present as polished and perfect.
+Celine knows that Rumi’s nature isn’t “black and white”; she even feared fully loving Rumi because of what she was.
+She also feared that Rumi wouldn’t be accepted if anyone knew, and promoted Rumi masking.
 As Rumi’s shame grew, so did her “patterns”.

 Quote:

-Therapy truth: Avoidance feels safer... until it starts to haunt you.
+Therapy truth: More often than not, avoidance feels safer than honesty and conflict... until it starts to haunt you.
 Healing means turning around, locking eyes with the thing you’ve been running from, and saying, “I see you now.”

 4. Trauma Makes Love Scary, But It’s Worth It